What is Infertility?

-Infertility is the term used to describe a couple’s inability to conceive.
+Infertility is the term to describe a couple’s inability to conceive.
 We understand the emotional toll that pregnancy challenges create for women and their partners, and we provide compassionate, professional care that seeks to overcome the barriers between you and your new family.

-Should I Schedule an Infertility Evaluation?
+Should I Have an Infertility Evaluation?

-It is estimated that 1 in 8 couples will experience difficulty with conception.
+Approximately 1 in 8 couples will experience difficulty with conception.
 Screening is not a preemptive step; it is performed when certain criteria are met.
 You could benefit from infertility screening if you:

 - Are under 35 and have been having unprotected intercourse for one year or more.